wizards-of-lua/wizards-of-lua/docs/_tutorials/bind-a-spell-to-a-magic-wand.md

   end
 end
 ```
-As you can see, this spell extracts the item-specific spell from the item's
+As you can see, this spell extracts the item-specific command from the item's
-nbt data, and passes it into a new vanialla "/execute" command.
+nbt data and passes it into a new vanialla "/execute" command.
-This ensures, that the new spell will be casted in behalf of the actual player,
+This ensures, that the new spell will be casted in behalf of the correct player,
-who waved the magic wand.
+which is the player who waved the magic wand.

-Of course that means, that the player must be able to access all modules and
+Of course that implies, that the new spell must be able to access all modules and
-functions used by the spell.
+functions that are referenced by its code.
 To ensure this, you must import these modules into the spell's environment by
 using the <tt>require</tt> function.
-For that to work you either need to place the modules into the shared library directory,
+For that to work, you either need to place the modules into the shared library directory,
 or, if the module is inside a player-specific library, you need to extend the
 Lua search path by using the <tt>addpath()</tt> function.
 If you are unfamiliar with this, please have a look into our